-With experience or not, the submission of a paper for publication in a journal is, at least, a process that brings great anxiety and stress.
-After all the hard work during months, or even years, recognition is finally at your grasp and that is why there can be no room for mistakes.
+Whether you’ve done it before, or not, submitting a paper for publication in a journal is, to say the least, a process that brings great anxiety and stress.
+After all your hard work for many months, or even years, recognition is finally at your grasp.
+That is why there no room for mistakes.

 If you are a beginner, you might be struggling to know exactly what to do.
-After all, it is a step after step process, sometimes with a lot of players and paperwork involved, which is not always evident what to do next.
-An excellent manuscript, written in a high-quality text, is the best way to give a good impression from the beginning, putting your paper on the right track for a successful submission in the journal of your dreams.
-In Elsevier, with our Language Editing Services, we not only revise your manuscript but guarantee there are no text errors by giving back the money in case of rejection due poorly written text.
+After all, it is a step-by-step process, sometimes with a lot of players and paperwork involved; it’s not always evident what to do next.
+An excellent, high-quality manuscript is the best way to give a good impression from the beginning, putting your paper on the right track for a successful submission.
+At Elsevier, with our Language Editing services, we not only revise your manuscript, but guarantee there are no text errors.

-If, on the other hand, you have already published articles, you might already have enough experience to know that each paper submission in a journal is never the same as the letter: either the journal is different, or the context has changed, or the peers are new; you never know what can go right or wrong, other than the variable that lies under your control – the manuscript – is error-free and spot-on for successful acceptance.
-In this case, you might consider Elsevier’s professional Language Editing Services to amend your text to the target journal’s requirements, helping you focus on other projects you might have aside.
+If, on the other hand, you have already published articles, you might have enough experience to know that each paper submission in a journal is different.
+Either the journal is different, or the context has changed, or the peers are new.
+You never know what can go right or wrong, other than the variable that lies under your control – that the manuscript is error-free and spot-on for successful acceptance.
+In this case, you might consider Elsevier’s professional Language Editing services to amend your text to the target journal’s requirements, helping you focus on other projects.

-For many researchers, putting their paper under a submission process for a journal is stressful, and for some even quite overwhelming, because of so many variables out of their control.
-Because of that, here is a simple to-do list which might help you go through all of it with some peace of mind:
+For many researchers, putting their paper through the professional journal submission process is stressful.
+Here is a simple to-do list which might help you go through all of it with some peace of mind:

 - Prepare your paper for submission

 Don’t let months of research be turned down just because of text errors or formatting issues:

 - Use an external editing service, such as Elsevier’s Author Services if you need assistance with language.